 - Email us at firstname.lastname@example.org or call at 2812-5620 or 2812-5621 before 9:00 am In reporting a student’s absence, please clearly state the student's name, the name of the course they are attending and the name of their teacher.
 If no one is at the desk, please leave a message on the voicemail.

 - Alternatively, students can provide a written note from the parents or guardian prior to his/her absence.
 The note should be given to the classroom teacher at the beginning of class.

 STUDENT ILLNESS - 48 Hour Fever Policy

-- Fever: Students with a temperature of 37.5C (99.5F) or greater should not return to school until they have been fever-free for 48 hours without the benefit of fever reducing medication.
+- Fever: Students with a temperature of 37.5C (99.5F) or greater should not return to school until they have been fever-free for 48 hours WITHOUT THE BENEFIT OF FEVER REDUCING MEDICINE.

-- Vomiting & Diarrhea: Students with vomiting and/or diarrhea should not return to school until 24 hrs after the last episode.
+- Vomiting & Diarrhoea: Students with vomiting and/or Diarrhoea should not return to school until 24 hrs after the last episode.
 Students need to be asymptomatic for 24 hrs without the use of antidiarrheals (e.g. Imodium).

 There shall be no refunds due to absences caused by illness and the 48 hour policy.

 We encourage everyone to to read and understand details regarding Covid -19 by reading our Covid -19 Guidelines and Protocols.
 We continue to strive to ensure a safe environment for all students and staff.

 A full-time registered nurse will be in attendance on campus during the Summer Discovery Program.
 Please ensure you have completed the health form accurately.